silx-kit/silx/doc/source/applications/compare.rst

 Purpose
 -------

-The *silx compare* command is provided to compare 2D data from files in a graphical user interface.
+The *silx compare* command provides a graphical user interface to compare 2D data from files.

-A list of datasets is displayed, and allow to open multiple datasets.
+It displays a list of datasets, and allows to open multiple datasets.
 This list can be updated with drag and drop from silx view.